MrAsana/amber-actuator-core/README.md

-# README

-### Reminder: This branch is only for x86 platform, please check ARM branch for Pi like board.
+### Control Unit Requirement.
+> Any computer with USB port can be connected with the AMBER Robotic Actuator.

+> AMBER Master Control Unit is the best one with native motion control system for single actuator or multi-actuators like Robotic arm, humanoid, mobile robot and other automation integration.

-### System Requirement
+### System Rquirement

-Ubuntu 22.04
+> Ubuntu 22.04

-Python >= 3.10
+> Python >= 3.10

+> Internet Connection ( only for installation )

 Internet Connection ( only for installation )